 Oftentimes, OCD is used in everyday language and situations and has even become a part of today’s vernacular.
 People will describe themselves or others as “so OCD” about a variety of actions or behaviours.
 For example, “I’m so OCD about being on time” or “I’m obsessed with wearing the latest fashion trends.”
 The misconceptions of OCD don’t end there.
 For example, many people think OCD and its effects are limited to one specific subtype of OCD.
 It’s not uncommon to hear “OCD, isn’t that the thing when people like to wash their hands a lot?”
 As those who suffer from OCD, their family members, and those who work with people who suffer with it know very well, there is nothing positive or enjoyable about OCD, and there are multiple types of OCD.

-The most effective and widely accepted form of treatment for OCD is Cognitive Behavioral Therapy and a type of CBT called Exposure Response Prevention (ERP).
+The most effective and widely accepted form of treatment for OCD is Cognitive Behavioural Therapy with a strong emphasis on Exposure Response Prevention (ERP), for which I am trained.
 ERP allows people suffering with OCD to expose themselves to their obsessions in the safety of a therapeutic environment while at the same time attempting to not perform compulsions.
 In therapy, we work together and slowly face each fear one by one in a gradual and incremental manner.
-As a result of this process, individuals begin to slowly have lessened anguish from their obsessions and a decreased need to do the compulsions.
+Through this process, individuals begin to slowly have lessened anguish from their obsessions and a decreased need to do the compulsions.